uree/radovan/README.md

 docker-compose up -d
 ```

-This will start the api at port 9003 and the interface at port 9090.
+This will start the API at port 9003 and the interface at port 9090.

 To be able to search [aaaaarg](https://aaaaarg.fail/), create a file called keys.py in api/app/ and save your login info as yarr_user and yarr_pass.
 To be able to search [oadoi/unpaywall](https://api.unpaywall.org/v2/), you need to enter your email address in the same file under oadoi_email.